wp-plugins/cdnify-manager/readme.txt

 == Changelog ==

+= 1.1.1 =
+* If a resource is deleted, then no attempt is made to use that resource.

 = 1.1 =
 * Ensure that no attempt to replace URLs is made unless a resource is first selected.
 * Resource table styling.